 Theories on the origin of protocells

-There are a few differing theories on the emergence of microdroplets which led to protocell formation in the early Earth.
+There are a few different theories on the emergence of microdroplets which led to protocell formation in the early Earth.
 Though they differ in their assumptions, they all share one common factor: that protocells were a simple structure that spontaneously arose and acted as a vehicle for the evolution of life on Earth

 One such study in 1975 by W.D.Snyder and Sidney W.Fox showed that microdroplets could have arisen in a primitive alkaline ocean.
-A mixture of 18 proteinous amino acids were heated in a dry state with seawater salts, producing a copolyamino acid.
+A mixture of 18 proteinous amino acids was heated in a dry state with seawater salts, producing a copolyamino acid.
 Upon dissolving the seawater proteinoid in boiling water and then cooling the resultant mixture, proteinoid microspheres resulted.
 Thus, a simple model for the origin of a protocell which was stable in a primitive alkaline ocean was produced.

 Another study suggests that primitive cells could have formed inside microcompartments contained in inorganic clay.
-Montmorillonite clay particles which collected on the outside of air bubbles and forming clay-armored bubbles would have formed the ideal container for structures which led to the formation of the first protocells.
+Montmorillonite clay particles which collected on the outside of air bubbles and forming clay-armored bubbles would have formed the ideal container for structures that led to the formation of the first protocells.

-One property of montromillonite is that it serves as a chemical catalyst for the formation of lipid membranes and RNA.
+One property of montmorillonite is that it serves as a chemical catalyst for the formation of lipid membranes and RNA.
 It is possible that primitive reproduction was facilitated when the bubbles burst and the membrane-bound structures were released into the surrounding medium.

 Protocells: Both the past and the future of biology